onaret/G2G-Simulator/README.md

   `P2` = c(`A` = 250, `B`  = 250)))
 ```

-Here we describe stepwise the data we want to generate as a composition of functions.
+Here we describe step-wise the data we want to generate as a composition of functions.

 ```R
 G2G_sample_data =	parse_G2G_config(